-- Newborn Inpatient Coverage-All newborns remaining in the hospital after mother's discharge, or admitted to level 2 nursery or higher, must have an authorization for inpatient care. - Nonparticipating providers must obtain authorization for all non-emergent services except as prohibited under federal or state law for in-network or out of network facility and physician services for a mother and her newborn(s) for a minimum forty-eight (48) hours following an uncomplicated vaginal delivery or ninety-six (96) hours following an uncomplicated delivery by cesarean section.
-We require authorization of maternity inpatient stays for any portion in excess of these timeframes. - Member moves out of service area-Texas Children's Health Plan requests that the member tell us in writing if they move, change their address or phone number, even if these changes are temporary.
+- Pregnant women information-Texas Children's Health Plan will take special care not to disrupt care in progress for newly enrolled members.
+Pregnant members with 12 weeks or less of their pregnancy remaining before expected delivery date will not be disrupted from their current OB/GYN provider (even if the provider is out of network) through the member's postpartum checkup.
+A member may change her OB/GYN if she requests. - Member moves out of service area-Texas Children's Health Plan requests that the member tell us in writing if they move, change their address or phone number, even if these changes are temporary.
 If a member moves out of the service area, they may no longer be eligible.
 Texas Children's Health Plan will provide or pay out-of-network providers who provide medically necessary covered services to members who move out of the service area through the end of the period for which capitation has been paid for the member. - Texas Children's Health Plan does not impose any pre-existing condition limitations or exclusions or require evidence of insurability to provide coverage to any Texas Children's Health Plan STAR Kids member.

 The Health Plan is required to ensure that clients receiving Community-Based Services prior to the Operational Start Date continue to receive those services for up to six months after the Operational Start Date, unless the Health Plan has completed the STAR Kids Screening and Assessment Process and issued new authorizations as described in Section 8.1.39.
 During the Transition Phase an HHS Agency will provide a file identifying these clients to the Health Plan for this purpose.
-The Health Plan must work with HHSC to ensure that all necessary authorizations are in place within the Health Plan's system(s) for the continuation of Community-Based Services.
+The Health Plan must work with HHSC and DADS to ensure that all necessary authorizations are in place within the Health Plan's system(s) for the continuation of Community-Based Services.
 The Health Plan must describe the process it will use to ensure continuation of current Community-Based Services in its Transition/Implementation Plan as noted in Section 7.3.1.
 The Health Plan must ensure that Community-Based Service Providers are informed and trained on this process prior to the Operational Start Date.